1. The impact of connections at work

 3. Encourage teams to work together

 Next to rethinking the workplace, it’s important to let team members connect face-to-face.
 Going to the office is one thing, but supporting employees to work together on the same day and in the same area is another thing you need to consider.
 If team members go to the office on different days, they may still lose the feeling of connection to their team.
 Technology can encourage collaboration in the workplace.
-Mapiq’s Office Shifts gives employees insights into who’s going to be in the office on which days, and can help team members connect at work by booking the same shifts.
+And in the case of necessary hybrid meetings, our tools provide the hybrid meeting solution you need to keep employees connected.
+Mapiq’s Office Shifts gives employees insights into who’s going to be in the office on which days, and can help team members collaborate at work by booking the same shifts.

 4. Provide online communication tools